 Exercise will most certainly improve your tummy tuck results.
-You should be able to acheive cardiovascular fitness through aerobic exercise and strengthen your core.
+You should be able to achieve cardiovascular fitness through aerobic exercise and strengthen your core.
 You will have better control of weight, feel stronger, be more alert, develop a can do attitude, and of course have more fun.

 There is no question that exercise will flatten and strengthen your stomach.
 Here is the trick though.
 The answer is not situps or crunches.
 The key is to strengthen your core through aerobic exercise.